Maryland

 Population: ~569,000

-The largest city and a major seaport.
-Known for the Inner Harbor, Fort McHenry, and its medical institutions.
+The state's largest city and a major seaport, famed for the revitalized Inner Harbor, Fort McHenry National Monument, Johns Hopkins Medical Center, and a world-class crab cake tradition.

 2